discord/access/README.md

 REACT_APP_API_SERVER_URL=http://localhost:6060
 ```

-Then run the following commands to set up your python virtual environment.
+Next, run the following commands to set up your python virtual environment.
 Access can be run with Python 3.10 and above:

 ```
 python3 -m venv venv